 While it’s common to see Pinterest as a network for crafty, money-savers, it actually has a much further reach.

 Essentially, a Pinner can be anyone who is actively searching for inspiring new ideas and interests – making it the absolute perfect marketing channel for retailers, brands, and the travel industry.

 Pretty impressive, right?
 Now, let’s talk about how to reach this diverse demographic with Pinterest Shopping Ads.

 In March 2018, Pinterest announced the expansion of Shopping ads, which were previously only available to a few dozen select retailers.
-As of March 2019, the format can now be used by all merchants and is accessible within Ads Manager.
+As of March 2019, the format can now be used by all merchants in the US, CA, UK, IR, AU, and NZ, and is accessible within Ads Manager.

 Shopping Ads on Pinterest are automatically created with dynamic information directly from a product feed.
 Therefore, they work similarly to Google Shopping Ads, and require a lot of the same information.
 This also means that the quality standard between the two formats is similar.
 That said, in order to get the best results from Pinterest Shopping Ads, you need to provide a high-quality product catalog.

 It’s no secret that marketers benefit from audience engagement.
 So with Pinterest’s highly active and open-minded user base, it may be just the channel that brands and retailers have been looking for all along.